mschmdb/Paykit/README.md

 ### Todos

-- still some work needs to go into SEO (i.e. Blog route is not covered pretty good)
+- optionally using payload local API
-- automatic Sitemap.xml generation
+- create the blog route dynamically
-- automatic ISR Cache regeneration on Content changes from payload
+- automatic ISR Cache regeneration on Content changes from payload (you can use /api/refresh with your collection hooks)

 ## Implementation Guide